She wrote a poem about a vagina. It landed her in jail

 At Luzira Women's Prison, prisoners wearing yellow dresses tended to an already well-manicured garden.
 Nyanzi sat on a mat on the floor of a room with other prisoners, as visitors -- who sat in chairs -- were brought in to visit their loved ones.
 "I'm used to life here now," she said happily, talking about life inside.

 Nyanzi was first imprisoned in 2017 for a month after posting a Facebook poem criticizing Uganda's first lady, Janet Museveni, for failing to deliver on her promise to provide sanitary pads to schoolgirls.
-Museveni, who is Minister for Education and Sports, said there ultimately wasn't enough money in the budget for the initiative.
+Museveni, who is minister for education and sports, said there ultimately wasn't enough money in the budget for the initiative.
 During this stint in prison, the government attempted to carry out a psychiatric assessment of Nyanzi because the prosecutor alleged she was insane.

 But Nyanzi was released on bail, and went on to successfully crowdfund for the distribution of sanitary products through the Pads4girlsUg Project.